Skip to content

 Numbers make it concrete — so here are three commonly modelled scenarios.
 Read them as illustrations of the mechanism, not quotes for your situation, because every one of them assumes genuine relocation and full compliance.

 Scenario 2 — Digital business owner (~$1M/year revenue).
-US-based, roughly $300K company tax plus $200K personal tax, keeping about $500K.
-Modelled with a UAE business and Panama residency, total tax drops sharply — an indicative ~$450K a year, contingent on real substance in the UAE and real presence in Panama.
+US-based, an estimated $300K company tax plus $200K personal tax, keeping about $500K.
+Modelled with a UAE business and Panama residency, total tax drops — the often-quoted “~$450K a year saved” is an unverified industry illustration, not a computed result, and it assumes the owner is no longer a US person.
+A UAE company charges 0% corporate tax on taxable income up to AED 375,000 and 9% above it — not zero — and for an owner who remains a US citizen, Subpart F and GILTI can pull that profit back into the US return regardless of where the company sits.
+Contingent on real substance in the UAE and real presence in Panama.

 These are the standard playbook illustrations the industry uses — not impossible, but also not your forecast.
 The real figure is yours alone and turns on facts a professional must assess.